ImranAhmed/todo/README.md

 ## Overview 🌟

 TodoList is a simple app for managing daily tasks.
-Built with (Android Studio)[https://developer.android.com/studio] and (Kotlin)[https://kotlinlang.org/].
+Built with [Android Studio](https://developer.android.com/studio) and [Kotlin](https://kotlinlang.org/).

 ## Features ✨